shravya33/Password-Strength-Checker/README.md

-This is a simple Python program which assess the strength of a given password
+This is a simple Python program which assesses the strength of a given password